kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-01-503-no-access.md

     kubectl logs -n istio-system -l app=istio-ingressgateway -c ingress-sds
     ```

-5. In case of certificate-related issues, make sure `kyma-gateway-certs` and `kyma-gateway-certs-cacert` Secrets are available in the `istio-system` Namespace and that they contain proper data.
+5. In the case of certificate-related issues, make sure that the `kyma-gateway-certs` and `kyma-gateway-certs-cacert` Secrets are available in the `istio-system` Namespace and that they contain proper data.
 Run:

     ```bash
     kubectl get secrets -n istio-system kyma-gateway-certs -oyaml